Were It Not for Grace

 Then she fell on her face, and bowed herself to the ground, and said unto him, Why have I found grace in thine eyes, that thou shouldest take knowledge of me, seeing I am a stranger? ~Ruth 2:10

-One of the most touching stories in Scripture is the record concerning Ruth the Moabite.
+One of the most touching stories in Scripture is the record concerning Ruth the Moabitess.
 The primary characters in this story are Ruth, Naomi, and Boaz.
-Of course, in the background of this story we see the providence of God at work.
+Of course, in the background of this story, we see the providence of God at work.
 Symbolically, Boaz is a picture of the Lord Jesus Christ.
-This morning, we want to be encouraged by the working of God’s grace through Boaz in the life of Ruth.
+This morning, we are encouraged by the working of God’s grace through Boaz in the life of Ruth.

 We see Ruth who is an alien.

-Ruth is a Moabite by race.
-Moabites because of their cruel treatment of Israel in the wilderness were excluded from entering the congregation of Israel for up to ten generations.
+Ruth is a Moabitess by race.
+Moabites, because of their cruel treatment of Israel in the wilderness, were excluded from entering the congregation of Israel for up to ten generations.
 It was humanly impossible for a Moabite to enter the Jewish congregation.
 Ruth is a picture of every sinner and how we are aliens and strangers to the family of God.
-The Bible clearly reminds us, “for all have sinned and come short of the glory of God.”
-Our sin nature prevents every sinner from coming into God’s family on our own merit.
+The Bible clearly reminds us, “For all have sinned, and come short of the glory of God.”
+Our sin nature prevents every sinner from coming into God’s family in our own merit.

 We see Ruth and her acceptance.